 Our most popular feeder allows you to serve orioles' three favorite foods: jelly, mealworms, and fruit.

 (Keep feeders clean and replace foods 2-3 times per week to prevent them from spoiling.)

-*A note about jellies: While almost any furit flavors can be used, we encourage you to inspect ingredient panels and serve jellies that contain only natural fruit juices and sugars, not corn syrup as a main ingredient.
+*A note about jellies: While almost any fruit flavors can be used, we encourage you to inspect ingredient panels and serve jellies that contain only natural fruit juices and sugars, not corn syrup as a main ingredient.
 The BirdBerry Jelly we keep in stock contains no corn syrup and gets great reviews from the birds!

 Jelly Dishes and "Branch" Feeders